Important SaaS Metrics You Should Track

 SaaS companies nurture leads by converting them into two broad categories – marketing qualified leads (MQL) and product qualified leads (PQL).
 The marketing-qualified leads are potential subscribers acquired through organic and paid marketing channels.

-But it must persuade and incentivize existing subscribers to upgrade to generate incremental revenue.
+However, it must persuade and incentivize existing subscribers to upgrade to generate incremental revenue.
 You can convert MQLs into subscribers and PQLs into high-paying customers by running targeted marketing campaigns.

 Here is an interesting blog about MQL to SQL conversion rates.